SergeyGermanov/Train4LifeApp/readme.md

   - Number of repeations
   - Number of SETs (will decrease every time you click "Done" button)
   - DONE button
+  - SAVE button to save your progress
+  - RESTART button to reset the progress
 - TIMER
   - Display with how many seconds left
   - Button to start the timer